rmsairlock/Airlock-Mitre-Attack-Research/Airlock-Mitre-Mapping.md

 ### T1547.008 - LSASS Driver
 **Yes** 🟢 | default-deny + blocklist (predefined) | Testable: yes

-LSASS driver must be trusted to load.
-Airlock kernel driver intercepts driver loads.
-Microsoft Recommended Driver Block Rules predefined blocklist available for known malicious drivers.
+Attackers register a malicious driver or DLL to be loaded by the LSASS process at boot (e.g., SSP, authentication package).
+LSASS itself is not blocked - it's a critical Windows process.
+The untrusted driver/DLL that LSASS tries to load IS blocked by DLL control.
+Microsoft Recommended Driver Block Rules predefined blocklist covers known malicious drivers even if signed.

 **Test:** 1) Untrusted driver -> blocked at load.
 2) Import MS Driver Block Rules -> known bad drivers blocked even if signed.